The debilitating pain and joy that you experience when you let go of your almost relationship.

 I think in everyone’s life, we all have that one person.
 He is that one person wasn’t ours, but we wanted so badly for him to be.
 He was almost everything we could have dreamed of.

-Even to this day, when someone asks you the perfect person, you think back to the qualities he posed, realizing he was almost everything you needed, but the key word being almost.
+Even to this day, when someone asks you the perfect person, you think back to the qualities he possessed, realizing he was almost everything you needed, but the keyword is almost.